|

 texts by Hanon and the popular "FingerPower” series are

 sometimes used, as well as other source material.
+Some students

 JAZZ students – or those curious to study improvisation (whether